 The preliminary D^2EPC conceptual architecture has been provided from the very first steps of the project, when it was still at the ideation level.
 After the first six months, this architecture has been updated and has been customized towards better addressing market needs and business requirements that have been identified from WP1 activities.
+Within the last iteration of the T1.4 during M19-M21, further updates of the system's architecture have been introduced in alignment with the project's progress.

 D^2EPC aspires to deliver the next-generation of dynamic EPCs for the operational and regular assessment of buildings energy performance through a set of cutting-edge digital design and monitoring tools and services.
 D^2EPC relies upon and adjusts accordingly to the smart-readiness level of the buildings and the corresponding data collection infrastructure and management systems.
 It subsequently builds upon actual data and the 'digital twin' concept to calculate energy, environmental, financial and human comfort indicators and through them the EPC classification of the building in question.
 In this context, D^2EPC will be based on Level 3 6D-BIM literacy, integrating smart meters, actual performance-related data and activities profiling into the buildings' digital twins.
 The proposed scheme will provide sufficient background for the redefinition of EPC related policies, through regular benchmarking and upgrade of the reference buildings, as well as with the integration of geolocation and "polluter pay" practices into the EPC rationale.
-The implementation of the proposed project is also anticipated to foster the energy performance of their buildings' users, through their regular information on the actual energy performance of their buildings and suitable incentivisation.
+The implementation of the proposed project is also anticipated to foster the energy saving consciousness of buildings' users, through their regular information on the actual energy performance of their buildings and suitable incentivisation.

-The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable and costeffective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.
+The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable and cost-effective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.

-The initial conceptual architecture that was drafter to deliver this vision, is depicted in Figure 8.
+The initial, high-level conceptual architecture that was drafted to deliver this vision, is depicted in Figure 8.